Case Study-5 – Construction Materials Manufacturer

 The Company currently sub-contracts the installation of the cabinets and shelving systems for its commercial projects.
 After it stabilizes its aggressive diversification and customer expansion program in 2015, it will evaluate the benefits of setting up installation as another profit center in 2016, headed by a dedicated division manager.

 The hiring of two experienced Estimators with contacts in the wider regional area will promote the establishment of new contacts with general contractors, and help the Company to expand its customer base, providing additional stimulus for the more rapid growth forecast in the next three years.
 It would also produce a healthy competitive environment in the estimating and other departments.

-Most of the Company’s revenues are generated in one region, with some scattered projects in adjoining territory.
+Most of the Company’s revenues are generated in one region, with some scattered projects in the adjoining territory.
 Through more intensive sales activity by the Sales Manager, the Company will both piggyback on a loyal base of larger contractors who operate in other regions and develop new contractor relationships through penetration pricing – stretching its territorial reach.